juxor/afaq/markdown/secH3.md

-remove any possible confusion on the matter, for he still talked of _"the state"_ as _"only a transitional institution which is used in the struggle, in the revolution, to hold down's one's adversaries by force . . . so long as the proletariat still **uses** the state, it does not use it the interests of freedom but in order to hold down its adversaries, and as soon as it becomes possible to speak of freedom the state as such ceases to exist."_ [**Op.
+remove any possible confusion on the matter, for he still talked of _"the state"_ as _"only a transitional institution which is used in the struggle, in the revolution, to hold down's one's adversaries by force . . . so long as the proletariat still **uses** the state, it does not use it in the interests of freedom but in order to hold down its adversaries, and as soon as it becomes possible to speak of freedom the state as such ceases to exist."_ [**Op.
 Cit.**, p.
 335] Thus the state would still exist and, furthermore, is **not**